Generalisations of Matrix Partitions : Complexity and Obstructions: Remarks on tractability

 \section{Remarks on tractability}

-Despite some cases (see for instance \cite{hell2014,federhellsplit2014,hell_transitive_2017}), the tractability of Matrix Partition Problems on some graph classes is not that studied.
-As we have proved some similarities with usual $\CSP$s, one can for instance ask whether well-known graph classes with tractable $\CSP$s still have tractable Matrix Partition Problems.
-However, this is unlikely and deserves to be investigated.
+Despite some cases (see for instance~\cite{hell2014,federhellsplit2014,hell_transitive_2017}), the tractability of Matrix Partition Problems on some graph classes is not that studied.
+Having proved some similarities with usual $\CSP$s, we can ask, for instance, whether well-known graph classes with tractable $\CSP$s still have tractable Matrix Partition Problems.
+We show that this is unlikely and deserves to be investigated.
 Let us explain.